-The MTA (Metropolitan Transportation Authority) board just voted to approve the Central Business District (CBD) tolling program, also known as congestion pricing, in New York City.
-With this program, all those driving into lower Manhattan will be charged a significant additional toll.
+Update, November 13: On Monday the MTA (Metropolitan Transportation Authority) board will vote to approve the Central Business District (CBD) tolling program, also known as congestion pricing, in New York City.
+With this program, beginning January 5, all those driving into lower Manhattan will be charged a significant additional toll.
+The new peak congestion fee will be $9.00.

 Why is congestion pricing happening?